Coordinator, Comprehensive Health Education

 - Facilitates and coordinates the health education professional learning community as a safe space for colleagues to share and discuss problems of practice.

-- Collaborates with the co-chairs of the statewide Advisory Council on Health and Physical Education; Maryland State School Health Council; and other Divisions, agencies and organizations to strengthen the development and expansion of health and physical education programs in the State including facilitation of effective health education programs for early childhood students.
+- Collaborates with the co-chairs of Maryland’s Advisory Council on Health and Physical Education; Maryland State School Health Council; and other Divisions, agencies, and organizations to strengthen the development and expansion of comprehensive skills-based health education programs in the State including facilitation of effective health education programs for early childhood students.

-- Collaborates with the Maryland Department of Health and Mental Hygiene to coordinate the Sexual Harassment and Assault Prevention Program and HIV/AIDS annual update in alignment with state statutes and regulations.
+- Collaborates with the Maryland Department of Health to coordinate the Sexual Harassment and Assault Prevention Program and HIV/AIDS annual update in alignment with state statutes and regulations.

 MINIMUM QUALIFICATIONS